8/11/2023

 Yuri Fernandez

 Hi, guys.
 Thank you.
 Good morning.
 I have a question regarding your cost of risk.
-I understand you have expected losses.
-So now you're calling for a challenging outlook, lower GDP.
+I understand you have expected losses, so now you are calling for a challenging outlook, lower GDP.
 My call is regarding 2024.
-I guess the scenario is still a little uncertain here.
-But in this 2.1 to 2.5 cost of risk, the level we should expect for 2024 or basically you are going to build those anticipatory provisions for the tough environment now.
-And maybe for the next year we should see cost of risk running at a more normalized level.
-So just trying to understand if this is somewhat a new normal for the short term or maybe no. Maybe you're just doing this now because you're seeing challenging environment and given you do expected losses, things will improve at some point.
+I guess the scenario is still a little uncertain here, but in this 2.1 to 2.5 cost of risk, the level we should expect for 2024, or basically you are going to build those anticipatory provisions for the tough environment now, and maybe for the next year we should see, you know, cost of risk running at a more normalized level.
+So just trying to understand if this is somewhat a new normal for the short term, or maybe no. Maybe you're just doing this now because you're seeing challenging environment, and given you do expected losses, things will improve at some point.
 That's the first one.
 And I would like to check the box on the portfolio sale.
 I guess you put out that some of the wholesale NPL improvement was regarding a portfolio sale.
-How big was that just to understand how that affected your new NPL formation?
+How big was that, just to understand how that affected your new NFL formation?
 Thank you.

 speaker

-In terms of the guidance for next year, what I can mention as of today, Yuri, is that our estimations, our levels of provisions today include the impact of El Niño with a probability between weak and moderate.
-That is reflected on our provision level today and that's included in the guidance for a year between 2.1 and 2.5.
-Regarding next year, as I mentioned before, it's too soon to tell.
-And we will be able to provide you more information in the following months, in the next two quarters probably.
-And in terms of the sale of that specific case in the wholesale banking, it's around $30 million.
+Luis Aldo?
+In terms of the guidance for next year, what I can mention as of today, Yuri, is that our estimations, our levels of provisions today include the impact of El Nino with a probability between weak and moderate.
+That is reflected on our provision level today. and that's included in the guidance for the year end between 2.1 and 2.5.
+Regarding next year, as I mentioned before, it's too soon to tell, and we would be able to provide you more information in the following months, in the next two quarters probably.
+And in terms of the sale of that specific case in the wholesale banking, It's around $30 million.

 speaker